belgattitude/profile-in-a-rush/README.md

 Go there: **[https://me.soluble.io](https://me.soluble.io)**.
 No tracking, no cookies.

+### Some parts are hacky...

+... don't you fear it can have a negative effect ?

+I'm fine with that  ;)

 ### Why linked.in for contact ?

-Yes I'm not so happy with this...
+Yes I'm not so happy with this...  not fan of it.

 ## The techs